Deburckh/Deburckh-Project-Disaster_Response_Pipeline/README.md

 App contains the "run.py" script which sets up the website, the visualizations and the server.

 ### Instructions:
-Since the "classifier.pkl" is too large to upload, you have to train you own model using the provided code, you can start at step 2 (beware it will take some time to train the model).
+Since the "classifier.pkl" is too large to upload, you have to train your own model using the provided code, you can start at step 2 (beware it will take some time to train the model).

 1. Run the following commands in the project's root directory to set up your database and model:
     - To run ETL pipeline that cleans data and stores in database